 - Pour the syrup through a strainer into a pitcher and discard the elderflowers.

-- Add freshly squeezed lemon juice and water to syrup.
+- Add freshly squeezed lemon juice and water to the syrup.
 Refrigerate until chilled, at least 2 hours.

 Elderberry Syrup is how I was first introduced to elderberries.
 You can purchase the syrup or make your own.
 A tablespoon is recommended per day to boost your immune and to help fight off colds and flu.
 If you’d still like to make your own elderberry syrup and don’t have elderberries you can purchase dried elderberries.